kubevirt/kubevirt/docs/localstorage-disks.md

 1. A StorageClass with volumeBindingMode=WaitForFirstConsumer is created
 2. User creates the VM with DataVolumeTemplate containing
-3. `Kubevirt` creates DataVolume
+3. `KubeVirt` creates DataVolume
 4. The `CDI` sees that new DV has unbound PVC with storage class with volumeBindingMode=WaitForFirstConsumer, sets the phase of DV to `WaitForFirstConsumer` and waits for PVC to be bound by some external action.
-5. `Kubevirt` sees the DV in phase `WaitForFirstConsumer`, so it creates an ephemeral pod (basically a virtlauncher pod without a VM payload and with `kubevirt.io/ephemeral-provisioning` annotation) only used to force PV provisioning
+5. `KubeVirt` sees the DV in phase `WaitForFirstConsumer`, so it creates an ephemeral pod (basically a virtlauncher pod without a VM payload and with `kubevirt.io/ephemeral-provisioning` annotation) only used to force PV provisioning
 6. Kubernetes schedules the ephemeral pod, (the node selected meets all the VM requirements), pod requires the same PVC as the VM so kubenertes has to provision and bind the PV to PVC on a correct node before the pod can be started
 7. `CDI` sees that PVC is Bound, changes DV status to "ImportScheduled" (or clone/upload), and tries to start worker pods
-8. `Kubevirt` sees DV status is `ImportScheduled`, it can terminate the ephemeral provisioning pod
+8. `KubeVirt` sees DV status is `ImportScheduled`, it can terminate the ephemeral provisioning pod
 8. `CDI` does the Import, marks DV as `Succeeded`
-9. `Kubevirt` creates the virtlauncher pod to start a VM
+9. `KubeVirt` creates the virtlauncher pod to start a VM

 This flow differs from standard scenario (import/upload/clone on storage with Immediate binding) by steps 4, 5, 6 and 8.